An urgent problem

 The built environment – including long distances between home and school, car-centred street design, and poor or missing walking and cycling infrastructure – can create real barriers that prevent children from walking or biking to school.
 See School Traffic Safety in the City of Toronto and Project BEAT.

-We need to take action against climate change.
+We need to take action to help the environment.

-More than one-third of Ontario’s greenhouse gas pollution comes from transportation and vehicle emissions have been rising steadily.
-See the Ontario Climate Change Strategy.
+More than one-third of Ontario’s greenhouse gas pollution comes from transportation and vehicle emissions, and this output has been rising steadily.
+See the Made-in-Ontario Environmental Plan.